“Leadership and learning are indispensable to each other.” –John F. Kennedy

 Wayne State College – B.S.

-Susan joined our team in the fall of 2015 after spending 16 years at the Webb School in Knoxville, Tennessee.
-During her tenure at Webb, she served as director of admission and financial aid and as director of development.
-Susan previously worked at two other independent schools: The Harley School in Rochester, New York and the Catherine Cook School in Chicago, Illinois.
-Throughout her almost 30-year career in independent schools, she has worked in admissions, financial aid, marketing, website design, strategic planning, communications, alumni relations, annual giving and capital campaigns.
-She enjoys spending time with her family and friends and is an avid reader and quilter.
+Susan joined our team in 2015 after 16 years at the Webb School in Knoxville, Tennessee, where she served as director of development and also of admission and financial aid.
+Throughout her 30-year career in independent schools, including the Harley School in Rochester, New York and the Catherine Cook School in Chicago, Susan has worked in admissions, financial aid, marketing, website design, strategic planning, communications, alumni relations, annual giving and capital campaigns.
+She enjoys spending time with her family and friends—especially her grandchildren—and is an avid reader and quilter.

 Director of Development